 Resolving disputes quickly can prevent them from turning into a claim.
 Read on to learn what are disputes filed with PayPal, situations in which they may occur, and how to respond to them when they arise.

-A dispute filed with PayPal is an opportunity for both sellers and buyers to resolve an issue before it escalates to a claim.
-It allows time for both parties to work together to find a solution and for the seller, it is also a chance to utilize great customer service to solve the issue amicably.
+Dispute filed with PayPal is an opportunity for both sellers and buyers to resolve an issue before it escalates to a claim.
+It allows time for both parties to work together to find a solution and for the seller, it is also a chance to utilise great customer service to solve the issue amicably.
 Hence, to help you approach disputes better, it is important to understand what they are, why they happen, and the best way to respond to them, depending on the type of issue.

 What is a dispute?

 A dispute happens when a buyer has an issue with a transaction and files a complaint through PayPal.
-It is also the inquiry phase of a claim, where the buyer may bring the issue to the seller’s attention by opening a dispute in the Resolution Center on your PayPal account.
+It is also the inquiry phase of a claim, where the buyer may bring the issue to the seller’s attention by opening a dispute in the Resolution Centre on your PayPal account.
 At this point, PayPal is not involved in the process.

 However, if the dispute cannot be resolved, either the buyer or seller can escalate the dispute to a claim.
 Once escalated, PayPal will step in to determine the outcome.